stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Notes:
-- JNA requires a contiguous memory block for the array (which is actually a native pointer-to-array type).
-- The `VulkanStructure::array` construct is detailed in the next chapter.

 ## Work Queues

-When the logical device domain object is instantiated the same list is passed as a constructor argument and transformed as follows:
+When the logical device domain object is instantiated the list of `RequiredQueue` is also passed as a constructor argument:

-1. Create a map of queues indexed by family:

 ```java
 private LogicalDevice(Pointer handle, PhysicalDevice parent, List<RequiredQueue> queues) {